Slow Cooker Pumpkin Apple Crisp

 Then you crumble on a simple whole grain crisp topping.
 While it cooks, the apples soften and absorb the flavors of pumpkin and cinnamon.
 The topping crisps up, and, if you take a peek you’ll see that the filling gets all deliciously hot and bubbly.
 The end result?
 An irresistible combination of pumpkin pie and apple crisp!

 I can’t believe I’m about to write this, but… it’s just about time to start thinking about our Thanksgiving menus!
 This Slow Cooker Pumpkin Apple Crisp would be just the thing to make for dessert for Thanksgiving and other holiday gatherings.
 It takes only a few minutes to prep, which is important when you have lots of other dishes to prepare for a big meal.
 Plus, when oven space is at a premium, using your slow cooker to cook part of the meal is super convenient.
 And it solves the pumpkin pie or apple pie dilemma.
-You don’t have to choose, and you don’t have to make both… you just have to make this Slow Cooker Pumpkin Apple Crisp!
+You don’t have to choose, and you don’t have to make both… you can make this Slow Cooker Pumpkin Apple Crisp!

 If you’re in the market for a slow cooker and need a recommendation, I have this one and love it. 🙂